INTERNATIONAL INDUSTRIAL ORGANIZATION CONFERENCE

 Click here for a link to the photos from the IIOC 2013.

-The conference will include Dennis Carlton as keynote speaker, panel discussions, and contributed sessions on all topics in industrial organization including antitrust economics and regulation.
+The conference included Dennis Carlton as keynote speaker, panel discussions, and contributed sessions on all topics in industrial organization including antitrust economics and regulation.

 The Northwestern Law Searle Center on Law, Regulation and Economic Growth is a nonprofit research and educational organization committed to the study of the impact of laws and regulations on economic growth.
 Based at Northwestern University School of Law, the Center was founded in 2006 with a generous grant from the late Daniel C. Searle.